edmundhung/conform/docs/tutorial.md

   // Replace `Object.fromEntries()` with the parse function const submission = parse(formData, { schema });

-  // Report the submission to client
+  // Report submission result to client
   // 1) if the intent is not `submit`, or
   // 2) if there is any error
   if (submission.intent !== 'submit' || !submission.value) {
-    return json(report(submission));
+    return json(submission.report());
   }

   return await authenticate(submission.value);
 }

 export default function LoginForm() {
-  const lastSubmission = useActionData<typeof action>();
+  const lastResult = useActionData<typeof action>();

   // The `useForm` hook will return everything you need to setup a form
   // including the error and config of each field const [form, { email, password }] = useForm({
-    // The last submission will be used to report the error and
+    // The last submission result will be used to update the error and
     // served as the default value and initial error of the form
     // for progressive enhancement
-    lastSubmission,
+    lastResult,
   });

   return (